openharmony/docs/en/application-dev/reference/apis/js-apis-webview.md

 **Error codes**

+For details about the error codes, see [Webview Error Codes](../errorcodes/errorcode-webview.md).

 | ID| Error Message                             |
 | -------- | ------------------------------------- |
 | 17100014 | The type does not match with the value of the web message. |